slemens/ha-fusion-revive/README.md

 ### Docker

-If you're using the "Container" or "Core" installation methods, ha-fusion-revive can be installed via Docker.
+If you're using the "Container" or "Core" installation methods, Fusion-Revive can be installed via Docker.

 1. **Docker Compose File**: Place your edited copy of the `docker-compose.yml` from this repository in a suitable directory.